teweldemat/funcscript/docs/developers/test-framework.md

 ## Overview

 A FuncScript expression **A** can be tested using another FuncScript expression **T**.
-During a test run, the framework intercepts calls to `FsDataProvider.get` within **A** and replaces them with mock values supplied by **T**.
+During a test run, the framework intercepts calls to `IFsDataProvider.Get` within **A** and replaces them with mock values supplied by **T**.
 This makes it possible to run repeatable tests without depending on upstream systems.

 ## Defining Tests

-Each test script returns one or more `testSuit` objects (analogous to test suites).
-A `testSuit` typically defines:
+Each test script returns one or more `testSuite` objects (analogous to test suites).
+A `testSuite` typically defines:

 - `name`: A description of what the suite validates.
 - `cases`: Mock input values for intercepted symbols.
 - `test`: A function that runs once per case and performs assertions against the evaluated result.
-The function returns the assertion result, if multiple assertions are made, the result will be list of assertion results.
+The function returns the assertion outcome, and when multiple assertions run it can return a list of results.

 The `test` function receives two arguments: